Tutorial: Web Testing (RVL)¶

 Test XPATH and Learn Object Using the Web Spy¶

-In addition to letting Rapise automatically learn the object from the Web Spy, you can manually enter in XPATH or CSS queries to find matching elements on the page and then learn those for use in your test.
+In addition to letting Rapise automatically learn the object from the Web Spy, you can manually enter XPATH or CSS queries to find matching elements on the page and then learn those for use in your test.

-For example, suppose we want to dynamically find the row that has the cell containing Amsterdam and then click on its Edit hyperlink.
+For example, suppose we want to dynamically find the row that has the cell containing Amsterdam

 Open up the Web Spy as before: